 - Size: 1.12 sq. mi.

 Live.
 Worship.
 Shop.
 Those three words ordain the retro sign leading from Route 65 to Bellevue, the first suburb west of downtown which was named for its beautiful view of the river.
-Once a wealthy area in the 1930s where doctors and lawyers inhabited Victorian and Craftsman-style homes (with mansions to prove it), it is now mostly a working-class neighborhood.
+Once a wealthy area in the 1930s where doctors and lawyers inhabited Victorian and Craftsman-style homes (with mansions to prove it), it is now mostly a working-class neighborhood with a true up-and-coming vibe.

 This walking community is known for its good public transportation; hence, the saying that ‘you could drive anywhere in Pittsburgh and get there in 20 minutes from Bellevue.’